 People normally differ in the degree of sexual appetite they have.
-There is no single standard of sexual desire, and desire differs not only from person to person but also in the same person over one's life span.
+There is no single standard of sexual desire, and desire differs not only from person to person but also in the same person over one's lifespan.

 Sexual desire and responsiveness normally differ between men and women, and assumptions of sexual equivalency may falsely suggest the existence of hypoactive desire disorder.
-Men are more readily biologically aroused than women, and, for them, desire is tied tightly to physiologic arousal.
-Among women, sexual desire is typically more psychological and situational, influenced by how they feel about their bodies as well as to the quality of relationship with their partner.
+Men are more readily physiologically aroused than women, and, for them, desire is tied tightly to this arousal.
+Among women, sexual desire is typically more psychological and situational, influenced by how they feel about their bodies as well as the quality of relationship with their partner.
 Moreover, women often do not experience desire until after they are genitally aroused, and arousal may require an extended period of foreplay.

 The waning of sexual desire is sometimes considered inevitable in a long-term relationship, but it is unclear whether that is truly the case or whether it is a function of age or familiarity.
 Low sexual desire can often be treated.
-Increasingly, experts are optimistic that the sexual spark can stay alive throughout the life span.
+Increasingly, experts are optimistic that the sexual spark can stay alive throughout the lifespan.